 Annual Events and Festivals in South Walton

 South Walton has something great going on every month of the year, and every weekend.
-While there are tons of great activities and events all Summer during the busy season, the major festivals are in the off season.
+While there are tons of great activities and events all Summer during the busy season, the major festivals are in the off season in Spring and Fall.
 That's great for locals and visitors.
 Temperatures are cooler and rentals and restaurants are less crowded.

 Below is a list of some of the major, recurring annual festivals and events in SoWal.
 Be sure to check the SoWal Events Calendar for specific dates for events.
-Click here for the SoWal Live Music Calendar.
 There are recurring events at the State Parks, the towns and resorts, and many of the restaurants and outdoor venues in SoWal.
 And of course plenty of live music at venues all year round.
 For food lovers, keep an eye out for culinary series by local chefs, and Farmers Markets in several locations.

 Traditionally, the quietest month of the year.
 Locals are hard at work preparing for visitors in the Spring.
 Some restaurants are closed for remodeling and preparations.
 Snowbirds (semi-long-term visitors from the North) rule the beaches every January and February.

 Produced by the Cultural Arts Alliance, the 30A Songwriters Festival takes place each Martin Luther King, Jr. Weekend, featuring over 250 performances from musicians and songwriters.
 In bars and indoor & outdoor venues along Scenic 30A providing a weekend full of music.